-User-generated content (\ugc) adds another layer of complexity, as it is characterised by a high presence of non-standard language phenomena \citep{foster-2010-cba,seddah-etal-2012-french,eisenstein-2013-what,baldwin-li-2015-depth,van-der-goot-etal-2018-taxonomy,sanguinetti-etal-2020-treebanking,bawden-sagot-2023-rocs}.
-These include errors (e.g.,~grammatical, typographical, spelling) and literary devices that convey style, sentiment, and informality (e.g.,~acronyms, slang, phonetisation, code-switching, emojis and other marks of expressiveness).
-As a result, translating \ugc\ presents unique challenges beyond those found in traditional text translation, specifically raising questions about how much standardness should be preserved in the translation: \textit{Which non-standard phenomena should be corrected and normalised?
-Which ones should be maintained, and how?} (see \autoref{fig:translation-actions} for an example).
-Without explicit guidance, even human ``gold'' translations vary in their treatment of such features, making reference-based \autoeval\ more difficult.
+User-generated content (\ugc) adds further complexity, as it is characterised by non-standard phenomena \cite{foster-2010-cba,seddah-etal-2012-french,eisenstein-2013-what,baldwin-li-2015-depth,van-der-goot-etal-2018-taxonomy,sanguinetti-etal-2020-treebanking,bawden-sagot-2023-rocs}, including errors (e.g.,~grammatical, typographical, spelling) and literary devices that convey style, sentiment, and informality (e.g.,~acronyms, slang, phonetisation, code-switching, emojis and other marks of expressiveness).
+As a result, translating \ugc\ presents unique challenges beyond those found in traditional text translation, raising questions about how much standardness should be preserved in translation: \textit{Which non-standard phenomena should be corrected and normalised?
+Which should be maintained, and how?} (see Figure~\ref{fig:translation-actions} for an example).
+Without explicit guidance, even human ``gold'' translations vary in their treatment of such features, making reference-based \autoeval\ more tricky.